 Jon Elster argues that solidarity should be understood as a particular solution to what is generally called the "free rider problem."
-Collective action is problematic whenever for each potential participant, there is a cost in participating in the collective action and the result of the collective action is a "public good" which can be enjoyed by participants and non-participants alike.
+Collective action is problematic whenever for each potential participant, there is a cost in participating in the collective action while the result of the collective action, if successful, is a "public good" which can be enjoyed by participants and non-participants alike.
 In these circumstances, every rational agent is tempted to be a free rider.
 Thus workers in a firm may have an acknowledged interest in the successful outcome of a strike, but, in view of the costs of participation, none may have an interest in personally contributing to a successful outcome, particularly since no one person's participation will make a difference in the outcome.
 If all individuals reason in this way, then all will free ride and the public good will not be produced.
-In these circumstances, individual utility maximizing will have produced an outcome worse (in terms of each agent's interests) than could have come about had individuals not individually maximized utility.
+In these circumstances, individual "utility maximizing" - to use the economists' language -- will have produced an outcome worse (in terms of each agent's interests) than could have come about had individuals not individually maximized utility.